Ternopil Regional Art Museum: Activity and exposure

 The museum collection as of 1 January 2009 has 8011 exhibits including paintings - 765, graphics - 6965, sculptures - 140, arts and crafts - 141.

 Permanent exhibition is based on historical and chronological order and represents the art of Ukraine and Western Europe.

 Among the exhibits of Ukrainian art are icons of the 17th to 19th centuries, carving J. G. Pinsel and Anton Osinskyi, portraits, historical books with engravings from the 18th century.

-Dioniziy Sholdra famous museum restorer and artist from New York who born in Ternopil, worked in Museum of Art during 1993–1995.
+Dioniziy Sholdra, a museum restorer and artist from New York who was born in Ternopil, worked in the Museum of Art during 1993–1995.
 He gave to the museum 50 paintings and laid the foundation of the restoration case.

 September 1998 opened Memorial Hall D. Sholdry, which exhibits works, photographs and documents, restoration instruments and materials, personal things of the artist.